Aging changes in sleep

 Delirium is sudden severe confusion due to rapid changes in brain function that occur with physical or mental illness.

 You can take measures to help you sleep:

 - A light bedtime snack may be helpful.
 Many people find that warm milk increases sleepiness, because it contains a natural, sedative-like amino acid.

-- Avoid stimulants such as caffeine (found in coffee, tea, cola drinks, and chocolate) for at least 3 or 4 hours before bed.
+(found in coffee, tea, cola drinks, and chocolate) for at least 3 or 4 hours before bed.